coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 **Warship:** This 100-foot-long ship has a single mast, although oars can also propel it.
 It has a crew of 60 to 80 rowers.
-This ship can carry 160 soldiers, but not for long distances, since there isn't room for supplies to support that many people.
+This ship can carry 160 soldiers, but not for long distances, since there isn’t room for supplies to support that many people.
 The warship cannot make sea voyages and sticks to the coast.
 It is not used for cargo.
 It moves about 2-1/2 miles per hour when being rowed or under sail.